 Eating Insects or Entomophagy: Helping People and the Environment

-The idea of eating insects is repulsive to some people and mouthwatering to others.
+The idea of eating insects may sound repulsive to some people and mouthwatering to others.
 The animals are an optional part of our diet at the moment, but they may be required in the future.
 They are a protein-rich and nutritious food that can be produced with far fewer resources than traditional farm animals.
 Farming insects is also a much more environmentally friendly method of food production than other farming methods.

 Many cultures and countries already eat insects, a process known as entomophagy.
 Deep-fried species are a popular snack in countries such as Thailand, Cambodia, and Vietnam, for example.
 Almost everyone else eats insects, too, although they may not realize this.
 Most foods obtained from plants contain tiny bits of insect bodies.
 These "enriched" foods include some vegetables, fruits and grains, peanut butter, spices, and chocolate.